DeepakDarkiee/DeepakDarkiee/README.md

 ### Hi there 👋

-**DeepakDarkiee/DeepakDarkiee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Python/Django Projects
 - 🌱 I’m currently learning Data Science and Machine-learning
 <!--